mmbman/Katagiri/1983-03-09-Blue-Cliff-Record-Case-42-Talk-2.md

 #### 27:27

-Dogen Zenji comments [...] on the statement, “Supernatural powers and their wondrous functioning: hauling water and carrying firewood.”
-(Transcriber’s Note: This is in *Shobogenzo Jinzū*: “On the Marvelous Spiritual Abilities”.
-The statement is from a verse by Layman P’ang.)
+Dogen Zenji comments [...] on the statement, “Supernatural powers and their wondrous functioning: hauling water and carrying firewood.” *(Transcriber’s Note: This is in* Shobogenzo Jinzū: “On the Marvelous Spiritual Abilities”. *The statement is from a verse by Layman P’ang.)*

 Hauling water and carrying firewood are nothing but daily living.
 Hauling water and carrying firewood are not something *you* do, they are nothing but tuning into the rhythm of the universe – not only tuning in to the rhythm of your life, but also the rhythm of the universe.
 That is energy.
 So hauling water is hauling water *you* do, but hauling water is the manifestation of Buddha.
 That is called *supernatural power* or *spiritual power*.